Surry County, North Carolina: Elkin City Schools

 The Elkin City Schools system has 3 schools ranging from pre-kindergarten to twelfth grade: Elkin Elementary School, Elkin Middle School and Elkin High School.

+Charter School

+Surry County is also home to one charter school, Millennium Charter Academy.
+The school is located in Mount Airy and currently offers kindergarten to twelfth grade education.

 Colleges and universities

 Surry Community College, part of the North Carolina Community College System, is the county's only institution for post-secondary education.

 Media

 Print

 Surry County is home to three local newspapers, The Mount Airy News of Mount Airy, The Pilot in Pilot Mountain and The Tribune of Elkin.
 Additionally, the larger daily Winston-Salem Journal covers news and events in the county.
 One local newspaper, The Messenger in Mount Airy, ceased operation in approximately 2011.